Blog | Importing Scenes from IMS Map360

 Importing diagrams created with IMS Map360 is easy in Virtual CRASH 4.
 In this post we'll show the typical workflow to export a line drawing and point cloud from IMS Map360 to Virtual CRASH 4.
 Our final objective is to simulate the following on top of a terrain mesh constructed from our point cloud data:

-A blue Chevrolet Camero and red Volvo 900 series are involved in a t-bone collision.
+In this scenario, a blue Chevrolet Camero and red Volvo 900 series are involved in a t-bone collision.

 The Camero's pre-impact travel path is approximately 38.6 m long.
 The Camero travels at a constant 60 kph for 1.2 seconds over 20 m then decelerates at 0.7 g's over the remaining 18.6 m to an impact speed of 17 kph.